 You can pay your Zakat in advance of the due date, as long as you are confident that your wealth will remain stable.

-It is also permissible to pay the Zakat due in installments, although it is preferred to have it paid in one single transaction.
+It is also permissible to pay the Zakat due in instalments, although it is preferred to have it paid in one single transaction.

 Q. Does the non-Muslim have to pay Zakat?